 Our client is a leading global meal kit provider.
 It analyses customer sentiment for continuous operational improvement.
 However, the solution it uses for this purpose requires feedback to be analysed in English.

 For our client, the Dutch-speaking market is one of the largest markets without English as its primary language.
 Since the standard solution used by our client only analyses comments in English, comments from Dutch customers had to be translated into English before being analysed, which resulted in the analysis performance being “lost in translation”.
-The problem to be solved was to develop a Native Dutch Language Customer Sentiment Analysis model that outperformed the solution already in use for Dutch comments.
+Therefore, the problem to be solved was to develop a Native Dutch Language Customer Sentiment Analysis model that outperformed the solution already in use for Dutch comments.

 In six sprints of two weeks each, we developed a custom model that:

-- Identifies which categories the comment belongs to, from a list of about 70 categories used by our client for sorting and prioritising purposes, such as flavour, variety, delivery, etc.
+- Identifies which categories the comment belongs to from a list of about 70 categories used by our client for sorting and prioritising purposes, such as flavour, variety, delivery, etc.

 - Analyses the sentiment of customer feedback by identified category, whether it’s positive, negative or neutral.